icykoneko/ff14-fish-tracker-app/README.md

 * Add pinned fish to import/export data blob.
 * Add GUI that resembles the in-game fishing log, allowing users an easier method of checking off the fish they've caught.
 * Add area filtering?
+* Improve the display when a fish is up all day (it currently shows "0-24", it ought to read "All Day").
+* Display predator fish information in the same row as the particular fish.